Morristown UFO hoax: Conviction

-Praises and criticisms of the hoax
+Reactions

 Reactions were mixed about the hoax after Rudy and Russo revealed the details.
 Newsweek's Sharon Begley wrote an article praising the hoax for fooling UFO "experts" and believers, and praising the hoaxers by concluding her article with "Nicely done, guys."

 George Filer, state director for the Mutual UFO Network of New Jersey, criticized the hoaxers for using flares which could have potentially started a fire.

 The Center for Inquiry painted the hoax in a positive light, the question was asked "should skeptics pull pranks and hoaxes, even to prove a skeptical point?
 Should skeptics hoax the public, or is that a breach of ethics that ultimately harm the skeptical position?"

-In the media
+Legacy

 The Morristown UFO has been featured on the homepage of the American documentary television series UFO Hunters.
 Host Bill Birnes investigated the January 5, 2009 sighting and interviewed several eyewitnesses.
 Throughout the two-part mini-documentary, Bill Birnes and his team do not accept previous skeptic claims that the lights could have been Chinese lanterns or flares.
 "We know this couldn't be flares attached to a rigid structure."

 On April 1, 2015 truTV featured the Morristown UFO hoax on Best Hoaxes Ever, a show recounting famous internet claims and hoaxes.

 In July 2021, the UFO hoax was spotlighted on an episode of Vice Media's "Fakes, Frauds and Scammers".
 The episode, entitled "How We Staged a UFO Hoax", was narrated by Rudy and Russo.